A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Hardness--Intensity Diagrams

-As an attempt to identify evolutionary tracks in an AGN accretion flow, we examine the HID of Mkn~590 and assess whether the source exhibits evidence of the state transition analogous to the canonical spectral state changes observed in XRBs.
-The top panel of Fig.~\ref{fig:HID} presents the light curve of $\eddfrac$ in Mkn~590 from year 2014 to 2025, derived from the \textit{Swift} data.
-The light curve is segmented into broad phases (A--D) and finer sub-epochs (e.g., B1--B8), each color coded for consistency across subsequent analyses.
-The sharp increase in $\eddfrac$ starting early 2024 is highlighted in black and marks a distinct transition in an accretion pattern.
+In an attempt to identify distinct accretion regimes in this CLAGN, we examine the hardness-intensity diagrams (hereafter HIDs) of Mkn~590.
+This exercise is not meant as a direct comparison to XRBs, since the observables used here are not direct analogues of canonical XRB state diagnostics, but is meant as phenomenological only.
+Moreover, the source does not exhibit a large dynamic range in luminosity and spectral hardness that is typically seen during full XRB state cycle.
+Moreover, we lack observations of Mkn~590 during $\sim 2008-2012$ which correspond to the faintest X-ray fluxes \citep{2012rivers}.
+The top panel of Fig.~\ref{fig:HID} presents the temporal variations in $\eddfrac$, derived from the \textit{Swift} data (defined in Sec~\ref{sec:param}).
+This sequence is segmented into broader phases (A--D) and finer sub-epochs (e.g., B1--B8), each color coded for consistency across subsequent analyses.
+The sharp increase in $\eddfrac$ by $ \Delta \eddfrac \sim 1.2$ dex starting late in year 2023 marks the beginning of the changing look event \citep{2025Palit} and seems to trace the turnover point in the \lq V\rq\,-shaped trends shown previously.